Frobenius Amplitude, Ultraproducts, and Vanishing on Singular Spaces

+where we recall that $Y_\U=\Spec k(\U)$.
+This construction can be extended to filters as well.
 It will be useful to view the ultra-fibre as a kind of enhanced fibre.
 We have a morphism to the usual fibre $\pi: X_\U \to Y_\U\times_Y X$.
 For a principal filter corresponding to $y\in Y$, it is easy to see that this gives an isomorphism $X_\U\cong X_y$.
-From now on, we will assume that $Y,\Sigma$ satisfy the assumptions of lemma~\ref{lemma:genfilter} and that $\U$ is pseudo-generic.
+From now on, we will assume that that $\U$ is pseudo-generic and that $Y$ is integral.
 Then $Y_\U\times_Y X= Y_\U\times_{\Spec K(Y)}X_\eta$ is the generic fibre $X_\eta =\Spec\, K(Y)\times_Y X$ followed by an extension of scalars.
 The map $\pi$ is usually not an isomorphism.
 The ultra-fibre carries more structure.
 Any collection of endomorphisms $X_y\to X_y$ gives rise to an endomorphism of $X_\U$.
 For example, if the residue fields of the points in $\Sigma$ have finite characteristic, we get a Frobenius morphism $Fr:X_\U\to X_\U$ by assembling the usual $char(k(y))$-power Frobenius maps on the components $X_y$.